Hepatitis C Specialist for Treating Hepatitis C

 Hepatitis C is treated with antiviral medications.
 Traditionally, it took 12 months or longer to clear the virus with these drugs.
 More recently, oral medications have been introduced that may require treatment for only 2-6 months, but they must be taken daily.

-When caught early, Hepatitis C can is curable and serious liver damage is preventable. although several studies have shown that patients with chronic hepatitis C have a reduced quality of life.
+When caught early, Hepatitis C can be curable, and serious liver damage is preventable. however, several studies have shown that patients with chronic hepatitis C have a reduced quality of life.
 Reduction in quality of life is not associated with how the infection is acquired or with the severity of the liver disease.
 Although a history of intravenous drug use is independently associated with reduced quality of life, patients without a history of drug use still show a reduction in quality of life.
-Quality of life for patients with chronic hepatitis C appears to be worse than for patients with hypertension and comparable to that for patients with type II diabetes3.
+Quality of life for patients with chronic hepatitis C appears to be worse than for patients with hypertension and comparable to that for patients with type II diabetes

 Frequently Asked Questions (FAQs)